 6. Create an organisation system

 Create an organisation system so that you can track your applications.
 This could be in a spreadsheet system such as MS Excel or Google Sheets or you may want to use a more up-to-date programme such as Trello or Asana.
-It’s up to you, and depends how you like to view your information.
+It’s up to you and depends on how you like to view your information.

 Here’s what you need to include on your spreadsheet: